jimdrewes/py-photomosaic/README.md

 `git clone https://github.com/jimdrewes/py-photomosaic.git`

 **To access the code used in the "Building a Photomosaic Generator in Python" presentation:**
-Pull from the `presentation-v1.0` tag
+Get the `presentation` branch

-`git checkout tags/presentation-v1.0 -b presentation`
+`git clone https://github.com/jimdrewes/py-photomosaic.git -b presentation`

 Next, install the required Python libraries.
 * httplib2